 The wok station marries European and Chinese flair, equipped with a state-of-the art Hestan range on one side and on the other, an extensive custom-designed wok line by Joe Yick, a San Franciscan third-generation family business.
 The charcuterie station houses a deep wood-fired oven similar in concept to a pizza oven, except classic roast duck and chicken is the bill of fare here.

 Another exciting fixture to see here is a Chinese earthen oven, very similar to an Indian tandoor, a three-foot tall vessel resembling an oversized vase, which maintains low heat over charcoal fire for a long length of time, perfect for low and slow roasting pork.
 And nothing screams Chinese cuisine more than dumplings.
-This station will feature massive cast iron pans where potstickers, scallion pancakes, and all manner of dumplings will be pan-fried.
+This station, the centerpiece of the restaurant, features massive cast iron pans for cooking pot stickers, and all manner of steamed and pan-fried dumplings.
 Finally, a dessert bar to satisfy sweet-tooth cravings.

 While the menu will evolve and change daily, China Live is especially excited to introduce signature items from the various specialized stations, including:

-- Stone Oven Roasted Duck Pekin Style with Seasonal Fruit Glazes
+- Stone Oven Roasted Duck Peking Style with Seasonal Fruit Glazes

 - Sheng Jian Bao Dumplings “SJB” – Pan Fried Pork Dumplings.

 - Taipei Braised Beef Noodle Soup – Brisket/Tendon, Red Broth

 - Three Treasure Bao Zai Fan (Claypot Rice) Lap Cheong, La Rou, Cured Duck (AKA La We Fan)

 - Sesame Soft Serve, Mango Shaved Ice